SiddharthV147/SiddharthV147/README.md

 Final-year Computer Engineering student at JSPM's BSIOTR, Pune — targeting SDE and ML Engineering roles.

 I work across the full depth of the stack: from designing distributed backend systems in Java and C++ to building and deploying ML pipelines with real performance constraints.
-My interests lean toward **systems programming**, **ML infrastructure**, and **high-throughput backend engineering** — areas where correctness and performance both matter.
+My interests lean toward **high-throughput backend engineering**, **AI/ML** and **systems programming** — areas where correctness and performance both matter.

 - Merged a PR to **Intel's OpenVINO** (C++ systems, PyTorch model conversion pipeline)
 - Contributed to **Google's Keras**